 As we said in the article “From 0 to STM32“, there are many versions of the same peripherals across the various STM32’s sub-families and this is way each sub-family usually has its own Reference Manual.
 In this document it is possible to find all the functional information about GPIO and reading many RM we can notice that GPIO peripheral has three continue reading...

-In this article we are going to take a deep look to ChibiOS default demos explaining how they works.
+In this article, we are going to take a deep look to ChibiOS default demos explaining how they work.
 We will also see how to create a new project and how to modify it in in order to create our own applications.

-ChibiOS default demo are usually composed by some different folders and files.
-As example, in figure we can see the resources of the default demo for STM32 Nucleo F401RE.
-In general all the ChibiOS’ projects are characterised by a similar anatomy.
+A ChibiOS’ default demo is usually composed of some different folders and files.
+For example, in figure, we can see the resources of the default demo for STM32 Nucleo F401RE.
+In general, all the ChibiOS’ projects are characterized by similar anatomy.

-They all have some folders, some configuration headers, a source file named main.c and a makefile.
-Additional notes continue reading...
+All demos have some folders, some configuration headers, a source file named main.c and a makefile.
+Additional continue reading...

 The spreading of the IoT is substantially due to two main con-causes: